castroian/castroian.github.io/index.md

 ### Selected Projects

-The following links are to some projects I'm particularly proud of and have authored during my time here at Berkeley.
-Some are in progress; come back once they're published after I finish my final semester this spring!
+The following links are to some projects I'm particularly proud of and have authored during my time at Berkeley.

-- Unnamed UC Berkeley School of Information capstone project in partnership with the Eviction Research Network and Othering and Belonging Institute (to be released May 2023)
+- Unnamed open-source investigation with the [Investigative Research Program](https://journalism.berkeley.edu/programs/mj/investigative-reporting/) at the UC Berkeley School of Journalism (to be released August 2023)

-- Unnamed open-source investigation with the [Investigative Research Program](https://journalism.berkeley.edu/programs/mj/investigative-reporting/) at the UC Berkeley School of Journalism (to be released May 2023)
+- Visualizing the Housing Crisis in Richmond, CA (School of Information [Master's Capstone Project](https://visualizinghousing.github.io/))

-- Ownership, Eviction, and the Right to the City of Richmond: An Analysis of Corporate Landlords and Mass Evictions in Richmond, CA (report for [RichmondLAND](https://www.richmondland.org/) available on request for now)
+- Ownership, Eviction, and the Right to the City of Richmond: An Analysis of Corporate Landlords and Mass Evictions in Richmond, CA ([report](https://drive.google.com/file/d/1VWDIiCt7hy6vtIjRR0wz5G3Y4w4_Fwhp/view?usp=sharing) and [slides](https://docs.google.com/presentation/d/12WFBNMDRUNwGB_e_AYRv345QTWu2H90QcYmXS9Xn98A/edit?usp=sharing) for [RichmondLAND](https://www.richmondland.org/))

 - Our Better Web: Section 230, Content Moderation, & the California Age Appropriate Design Code ([Podcast Segment](https://drive.google.com/file/u/2/d/1pj0lzy9ZSZFR9IdFiwStcO8TyBrilJYa/view?usp=sharing))